yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 #### Fetch

-Fetching refers to getting the latest changes from an online repository without merging them in.
+Fetching refers to getting the latest changes from an online repository *without* merging them.
 Once these changes are fetched you can compare them to your local branches (the code residing on your local machine).

 #### Pull

-Pull refers to when you are fetching in changes in an online repository and merging them into your local version.
+Pull refers to when you are fetching in changes in an online repository *and merging them* into your local version.
 For instance, if someone has edited the remote file you're both working on, you'll want to pull in those changes to your local copy so that it's up to date.

 #### Merge

-Merge is the process of taking files from one version of the repository (i.e. the online version) and syncing them with another (i.e. your local version).
-This is the process of combining two versions and resolving conflicts.
-If there are conflicts, those are called **merge conflicts**, and must be resolved manually.
+Merge describes the process of taking files from one version of the repository (i.e. the online version) and syncing them with another (i.e. your local version).
+Combining two versions like this will often result in conflicts.
+Such conflicts are called **merge conflicts**, and must be resolved manually.

 #### Merge Conflict

 A merge conflict is when two collaborators change the same line of the same file in a repository.
-These are not a problem, when you collaborate it will happen, however it can be a bit confusing at first.
+These tend to really scare new Git users, but *they are not a problem*!
+When you collaborate it will happen.
+However it can be a bit confusing at first.
 To resolve a merge conflict, the user needs to pick which line is the one that should be saved.
 Merge conflicts must be resolved in order to successfully **pull** and **push** repositories.

 #### Commit

 When you change a file, before you **push** to the online version, you need to **commit** the changes.
 A commit, or "revision", is an individual change to a file (or set of files).
-It's like when you save a file, except with Git, every time you save it creates a unique ID (a.k.a. the "SHA" or "hash") that allows you to keep record of what changes were made when and by who.
-Commits usually contain a commit message which is a brief description of what changes were made.
+It's like when you save a file, except with Git, every time you save it creates a unique ID (a.k.a. the "SHA" or "hash") that records what changes were made when and by who.
+Commits usually contain a commit message: it's worth spending some time on these and making them descriptive, as they will help you keep track of your project over its development.

 #### Push

-Pushing refers to sending your committed changes to a remote repository such as GitHub.com.
-For instance, if you change something locally, you'd want to then push those changes so that others may access them.
+Pushing refers to sending your committed changes to a remote repository such as GitHub.
+This serves a number of roles - it gives you a remote backup of your work that you can access anywhere while it also allows others to access them.

 #### Branch

 A branch is a parallel version of a repository.
-It is contained within the repository, but does not affect the primary or master branch allowing you to work freely without disrupting the "live" version.
-When you've made the changes you want to make, you can merge your branch back into the master branch to publish your changes.
+It is contained within the repository, but does not affect the primary (or *master*) branch.
+This is useful!
+You can work freely without fear of breaking the "live" version.
+It's generally good practice to keep your *master* branch clean and working, while you test changes on branches.
+When you've made the changes you want to make (or have decided to abandon ship), you can either merge your branch back into the master branch or revert to the clean, working master.

 ***